A1y0sh4/The-Great-Unciv-Rework/README.md

 -City-States bonuses have been completly reworked

+-Buildings Upkeep raises by +5% each time you get into the next era (up to +35%)

 -The maintainance of ALL military units is raised by +100%, but some UnitsTypes receive an additional raise

 (Mounted: +25%,